Portaulun people

 The Portaulun were an indigenous Australian people of South Australia.
+Portaulun language is a dialect of Ngarrindjeri language.

 Country

 The Portaulun's territory was estimated by Norman Tindale to encompass roughly 300 mi2, along the western bank of the Murray River from Wood Hill to Wellington and Pomanda Point.
 Their westward extension ran to Grote Hill.

 Social organization

-The Portaulun were divided into clans, the name of two of which are known:
+According to Tindale, the Portaulun were divided into clans, the names of two of which are known: